-- 1. Contractions like isn't, can't, won't, it's, it'll, l'll, doesn't - 2.
-Clichés.
+1. Contractions like isn't, can't, won't, it's, it'll, I'll, doesn't

+2. Clichés.
 Examples:

-Short and sweet Last but not least It goes without saying At a loss for words Word to the wise Too little, too late Find myself Easier said than done On top of the world Saw the light In the nick of time Took a turn for the worse Make ends meet Time and again Think outside the box
+Short and sweet Last but not least It goes without saying

+At a loss for words Word to the wise Too little, too late

+Find myself Easier said than done On top of the world

+Saw the light In the nick of time Took a turn for the worse

+Make ends meet Time and again Think outside the box

-- 3. Never use the word, "obviously."
+- 3. Never use the words, "obviously" or "of course."
 If what you are saying is obvious, the sentence does not need to be in your paper.
-If it is appropriate in your paper, then it must not be obvious to everyone.
+If it is important that it is in your paper, then it must not be obvious to everyone.
 This word can also appear insulting to your reader, if what you are saying was not before obvious to him or her. - 4.
 Avoid filler words.
 These are words that can be removed from a sentence and still retain its meaning.
-Examples: - a. basically: "Basically, the research found that people react to monetary incentives" or "The research found that basically people react to monetary incdntives. - b. even: Often, this word is found as an "additive" to a series, as in the following example, but is generally not needed.
-Example: "The basket contained eggs, sandwiches, and even utensils." - c.
+Examples: - a. basically: "Basically, the research found that people react to monetary incentives" or "The research found that basically people react to monetary incentives. - b. even: Often, this word is found as an "additive" to a series but is generally not needed, as in the following example: "The basket contained eggs, sandwiches, and even utensils." - c.
 Just: When used in the same context as "basically," this is another overused filler word that one should omit.
 Example: "When pouring the solution, just be certain not to spill its contents." - d. well: Generally used to begin a sentence following a question.
 Example.
 "Why is global warming a problem?
 Well, a number of ecosystems..."